ndlarsen/ndlarsen.github.io/_posts/2021-08-14-building-a-simple-web-application-gateway-part-1.md

 [Let's Encrypt](https://letsencrypt.org/) and others.

-I figured the solution would be to use Let's Encrypt as the source for certificates and as I had to acquire a proper certificate anyway, I though I might as well use this for the remaining services, such as Nextcloud, that I wanted to host.
+I figured the solution would be to use Let's Encrypt as the source for certificates and as I had to acquire a proper certificate anyway, I thought I might as well use this for the remaining services, such as Nextcloud, that I wanted to host.
 Thinking this would be fairly simple to do, I began...

 ## A few roadbumps